Pratere/Chat-poller/README.md

 ### Motivation

-As passionate followers of some of the top MLG pros in the industry, we came to a mutual understanding that the incoherent floods of scrambled replies to a Streamer's solicitation of information to their viewers.
+As passionate followers of some of the top MLG pros in the industry, we came to a mutual understanding that the incoherent floods of scrambled replies to a Streamer's solicitation of information to their viewers can be overwhelming, and there needs to be a solution.